Luk786/100-days-of-code/r1-log.md

 Day 0: May 13, 2020
 Today's Progress: Build a Personal Portfolio Webpage

-Thoughts: - Enter thoughts
+Thoughts: - I struggle with flex box a little bit, but I got it as I work through to the end of the layout.

-Link to work: Calculator App
+Link to work:

-Day 0: February 30, 2016 (Example 2)
+Day 0: May 17, Sunday
-(delete me or comment me out)
-Today's Progress: Fixed CSS, worked on canvas functionality for the app.

-Thoughts: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+#Today's Progress: Worked on Rithm school Race car exercise.

+Thoughts: I really struggled how to move the car along the screen, but it was margin and some functionality using window.innerWidth property.
+It was fun to look at the solution code and understand what it is doing.

-Link(s) to work: Calculator App
+Link(s) to work:

-Day 1: June 27, Monday
+Day 1: May 18, Monday
-#Today's Progress: I've gone through many exercises on FreeCodeCamp.
+#Today's Progress: I completed LogoMaker app using vanilla JS.

 #Thoughts I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts #and hours spent.